Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Adjusting chiral and deconfinement phase scales

-The LQCD results are for $\langle\Phi\rangle$ since this is the easily accessible quantity in these results.
-But in Polyakov-loop extended effective models for QCD the Polyakov-loop potential is adjusted to lattice results on $\langle\Phi\rangle$ in pure gauge theory while it is actually the gauge field that appears in the fermionic determinant initially, see \Eq{omega} which is then rewritten into a dependence on the Polyakov loop $\Phi$ in \Eqs{zplus} and \eq{zmoins}.
-Both Polyakov-loop order parameters are related by Jensen's inequality in the following way: $\langle\Phi\slr{A_0}\rangle\leq\Phi\slr{\langle A_0\rangle}$ \cite{Braun:2007bx,Marhauser:2008fz}.
-This condition shows that the transition scales of both Polyakov-loop order parameters might differ with that of $\langle\Phi\rangle$ being larger than that of $\Phi\slr{\langle A_0\rangle}$.
+LQCD results are for $\langle\Phi\rangle$ since this is the easily accessible quantity in these calculations.
+In Polyakov-loop extended effective models for QCD the Polyakov-loop potential is adjusted to LQCD results on $\langle\Phi\rangle$ in pure gauge theory while it is actually the gauge field that appears initially in the fermionic determinant (see \Eq{omega}) which is then rewritten into a dependence on the Polyakov loop $\Phi$ in \Eqs{zplus} and \eq{zmoins}.
+Both Polyakov-loop order parameters are related in general by $\langle\Phi\slr{A_0}\rangle\leq\Phi\slr{\langle A_0\rangle}$ \cite{Braun:2007bx}.\footnote{This relation has to be taken insofar with care as the lattice results involve a non-trivial renormalization factor such that for pure gauge theory $\langle\Phi\slr{A_0}\rangle$ exceeds unity in a certain temperature range, whereas $\Phi\slr{\langle A_0\rangle}\leq1$.} This condition shows that the transition scales of both Polyakov-loop order parameters might differ with that of $\langle\Phi\rangle$ being larger than that of $\Phi\slr{\langle A_0\rangle}$.
 The results shown in \Fig{fig:PQMvsLQCD} are consistent considering this condition.

-The origin of these both Polyakov-loop order parameters, their derivations and their relation is discussed in detail in \Ref{Herbst:2015ona}.
-The temperature dependence of $\Phi\slr{\langle A_0\rangle}$ is calculated in continuum approaches such as the Functional Renormalization Group, with Dyson-Schwinger equations and the 2PI formalism as well as in the Hamiltonian approach and covariant variational approach and in perturbative approaches.
-For pure gauge theory, available results on $\Phi\slr{\langle A_0\rangle}$ in different continuum approaches are shown together with those for $\langle\Phi\slr{A_0}\rangle$ of different lattice calculations in \Fig{fig:PloopYM_latticeVScont}.
+The origin of both these Polyakov-loop order parameters, their derivations, and their relation is discussed in detail in \Ref{Herbst:2015ona}.
+The temperature dependence of $\Phi\slr{\langle A_0\rangle}$ is calculated in continuum approaches such as the Functional Renormalization Group, with Dyson-Schwinger equations and the 2PI formalism as well as in the Hamiltonian approach and covariant variational approach, and in perturbative approaches.
+For pure gauge theory, available results on $\Phi\slr{\langle A_0\rangle}$ in different continuum approaches are shown together with those for $\langle\Phi\slr{A_0}\rangle$ of different LQCD calculations in \Fig{fig:PloopYM_latticeVScont}.

-Interestingly enough, for the perturbation theory calculations, the leading order result agrees with the results of the other continuum approaches while evaluating the next-to-leading-order result with the leading-order relation between expectation value of the gauge field and that of the Polyakov loop (see also \Ref{Reinosa:2015gxn}), it is very close to the lattice results.
+Interestingly enough, for the perturbation theory calculations, the leading-order result for $\Phi\slr{\langle A_0\rangle}$ agrees with the results of the other continuum approaches while the evaluation of the next-to-leading-order result for $\langle A_0\rangle$ with the leading-order relation between the expectation value of the gauge field and the Polyakov loop $\Phi\slr{\langle A_0\rangle}$ (see also \Ref{Reinosa:2015gxn}) is very close to the LQCD results for $\langle\Phi\slr{A_0}\rangle$.